Get a code signing certificate

 - Driver Signing changes in Windows 10, version 1607

 - A dashboard signed driver that has passed the HLK tests will work on Windows Vista through Windows 10, including Windows Server editions.
 This is the recommended method for driver signing, because it allows a single process for all OS versions.
 In addition, HLK tested drivers demonstrate that a manufacturer has rigorously tested their hardware to meet all of Microsoft's requirements with regards to reliability, security, power efficiency, serviceability, and performance, so as to provide a great Windows experience.
 This includes compliance with industry standards and adherence with Microsoft specifications for technology-specific features, helping to ensure correct installation, deployment, connectivity and interoperability.
 For more information about the HLK, see Windows Hardware Compatibility Program.

-- A dashboard signed driver using attestation signing will only work on Windows 10 Desktop and later versions of Windows.
+- A dashboard signed driver using attestation signing will only work on Windows 10 and later.

-- An attestation signed driver will only work for Windows 10 Desktop; it will not work for other versions of Windows, such as Windows Windows 7, Windows 8.1, or Windows Server 2016 and greater.
+- An attestation signed driver will only work for Windows 10.
+The driver will not work for other versions of Windows, such as Windows 7, Windows 8.1, or Windows Server 2016 and greater.

-- Attestation signing supports Windows 10 Desktop kernel mode and user mode drivers.
+- Attestation signing supports Windows 10 kernel mode and user mode drivers.

 Windows Defender Application Control

 - Enterprises may implement a policy to modify the driver signing requirements using Windows 10 Enterprise edition.
 Windows Defender Application Control (WDAC) provides an enterprise-defined code integrity policy, which may be configured to require at least an attestation-signed driver.
 For more information about WDAC, see Planning and getting started on the Windows Defender Application Control deployment process.